 Cancer is a disease of the cells, which are the body’s basic building blocks.
 The body constantly makes new cells to help us grow, replace worn-out tissue and heal injuries.
 Normally, cells multiply and die in an orderly way.

 Sometimes cells don’t grow, divide and die in the usual way.
 This may cause blood or lymph fluid in the body to become abnormal, or form a lump called a tumour.
 A tumour can be benign or malignant.

 The cancer that first develops in a tissue or organ is called the primary cancer.
 A malignant tumour is usually named after the organ or type of cell affected.

-A malignant tumour that hasn't spread to other parts of the body is called localised cancer.
-A tumour may invade deeper into surrounding tissue and can grow its own blood vessels (angiogenesis).
+A malignant tumour that has not spread to other parts of the body is called localised cancer.
+A tumour may invade deeper into surrounding tissue and can grow its own blood vessels (a process known as angiogenesis).

-To find out about symptoms of specific types of cancer look in our cancer types section.
+Find out more about symptoms of specific types of cancer look in our cancer types section.